noahspauldingschecter/annotation_resources/README.md

 the local server you've just established.
 Download parsing.py and navigate to the directory it is in.

-<pre>python parsing.py "Here is an example sentence." </pre>
+<pre>python parsing.py </pre>

-This runs pasrsing.py with the argument "Here is an example sentence." which the file takes in and parses.
-You should see a tree printed in your terminal.
-Make sure to include quotation marks!
+This program will prompt you to type in the sentence you want to parse and the format you want the output to be (tree format, parentheses format, or both).

 Finally, the server will be running in the background until you kill it.
 I use the following command to bring the process to the foreground and then press